-Our departments set assessments for KS3 students that are rigourous in nature and designed to reflect the demands of KS4 assessment.
-These assessments are delivered at key points in the academic year and along with book work, practicals etc...
-They then inform our termly KS3 progress reporting.
+Our departments set assessments for KS3 students which are rigorous in nature and designed to reflect the demands of KS4 assessment.
+These assessments are delivered at key points in the academic year and, along with class work, practical work and homework, they inform our termly KS3 progress reporting.

 With the removal of KS3 National Curriculum levels, schools are free to design their own assessment models.
-At Stalham High our departments have established success criteria that helps to prepare students for the demands of reformed GCSE examinations and life beyond school.
-Assessments are marked against this criteria with results being provided to students in the form of percentages.
+At Stalham High our departments have established success criteria which help to prepare students for the demands of reformed GCSE examinations and life beyond school.
+Assessments are marked against these criteria with results being provided to students in the form of percentages.

-Assessment data is compiled in our electronic markbooks which then allows departments to track student progress and stage intervention when necessary.
+Assessment data is compiled in our electronic markbooks which allow departments to track student progress and stage intervention when necessary.